Thomas of Brotherton, 1st Earl of Norfolk: Career

 In 1312, Thomas was created Earl of Norfolk by Edward II, and on 10 February 1316, he was appointed Earl Marshal.
 While his brother was away fighting in Scotland, he was left Keeper of England.
 He was known for his hot and violent temper.
 He was one of the many victims of the unchecked greed of the king's new favourite, Hugh Despenser the Younger and his father Hugh Despenser the Elder, who stole some of the young earl's lands.

 He allied himself with Queen Isabella and Roger Mortimer when they invaded England in 1326, and stood as one of the judges in the trials against both Despensers.
 When his nephew Edward III reached his majority and took the government into his own hands Thomas, who had helped with the deposition, became one of his principal advisors.
 It was in the capacity of Lord Marshal that he commanded the right wing of the English army at the Battle of Halidon Hill on 19 July 1333.

-Thomas died on 4 August 1338, and was buried in the choir of the Abbey of Bury St Edmunds.
+Thomas died in August or September 1338, and was buried in the choir of the Abbey of Bury St Edmunds.
 As he had no surviving sons, Thomas was succeeded by his daughter, Margaret, as Countess of Norfolk.
 She was later created Duchess of Norfolk for life in 1397.

 As a son of Edward I of England, Thomas was entitled to bear the coat of arms of the Kingdom of England, differenced by a label argent of three points.